 Treatment options are available, but lifestyle or environmental factors may contribute to the condition.
 So, those affected will need to manage those triggers before getting better.

 Most children will outgrow AD, with symptoms resolving by adulthood.
-However, the disease can persist, especially if it develops later in life or if other conditions or factors exacerbate it.
+However, the condition can persist, especially if it develops later in life or if other conditions or factors exacerbate it.

 There is not a single cause of eczema.
 Instead, there are many different possible causes of AD that are: